 The Group and the Company manage their capital to ensure the Group and the Company will be able to continue as a going concern while maximising the return to stakeholders through the optimisation of the debt and equity balance.
-The Group's and the Company's overall strategy remains unchanged from 2013.
+The Group's and the Company's overall strategy remain unchanged from 2014.